nitu8860/HangMan/README.md

 ## Getting Started

-To run the game, you will need to have Java installed on your system.
-You can run the game by executing the following command in your terminal:
+To run the game, we need to have Java installed in our system.
+We can run the game by executing the following command in our terminal:

 java Main.java